Service Directory

 This page is free to all

-Trustees must take steps to make sure that your charity’s money is:
+Trustees must take steps to make sure that their charity’s money is:

 • safe

-You also need to be able to show that you’ve made the best use of your money in advancing your charity's purpose.
+You also need to be able to show you’ve made the best use of the charity’s money to advance its purpose.

 Understanding finances

-Every trustee shares this responsibility.
 Even if your charity has an expert to manage its finances, every trustee shares responsibility for overseeing your charity’s money.
-All trustees need to understand, be involved in reviewing and agreeing the:
+All trustees need to understand and be involved in reviewing and agreeing the following.

-• Balance sheet: This shows the exact money and value of the assets the charity has.
-It’s also where you find the figure of unspent income which is held in reserves.
+• Balance sheet: This shows the exact money and value of the charity's assets.
+It’s also where you find how much unspent income is held in reserves.

-• Management accounts: Shows the actual income and spending for a period up until a certain date.
+• Management accounts: Shows the actual income and spending for a period.
 These allow trustees to assess how the charity is doing compared with the budget.

-• Annual accounts: Shows the performance of a given financial year and may need to be checked by an external person or audited depending on the charity's income.
+• Annual accounts: Shows the performance of a given financial year.
+Accounts may need to be checked by an external person or audited.
+This will depend on the charity's income and any rules in its governing document.

-Understanding finances can be complex and charity accounting has many aspects different to other sectors.
-If a trustee doesn’t have a finance background or is new to the charity sector, time should be made as part of any trustee induction.
+Understanding finances can be complex.
+Charity accounting is different to other sectors in many ways.
+If a trustee doesn’t have a finance background or is new to the charity sector, this should be addressed as part of their trustee induction.

 Back to top